 Q: What did we know about Royal Enfield motorcycle or preparation we made before starting our India road trip?

 A: We didn’t prepare anything.
 We knew little about motorcycles and it would be unfair to plan a road trip when the person (Bhishma) with whom you are traveling doesn’t know how to ride a motorcycle.
 No route plans or any prior information, we just left within a week from the day this idea of road trip popped up in Bhishma’s mind.
 We just had Ladakh carrier on our bike to carry our luggage and a tent as we wanted to camp once during our trip.

-I have ridden many bikes but still don’t own one.
+I have ridden many bikes but still, don’t own one.
 I used to ride my father’s scooter at home.
-So for me, the solution to every problem would be put your scooter on stand, tilt a little and then kick hard.
+So for me, the solution to every problem would be put your scooter on a stand, tilt a little and then kick hard.
 90% of scooter problems used to get resolved by this technique but same is not the case with a motorcycle.
-After Bhishma left me in Ladhak , I brought a 2nd hand thunderbird which used to break down every 200km and that bike made me a mechanic.
+After Bhishma left me in Ladhak, I bought a 2nd hand thunderbird which used to break down every 200km and that bike made me a mechanic.
 You never learn unless you face problems.

 Every time I used to give Bhishma’s bike for servicing, the mechanic used to tell me some basic problem.
 All those theory sessions during bike service were useful when I had to fix the bike myself.